Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

-Communications exemption - This exception is applicable to cookies used for the single purpose of facilitating communication over a network.
+Communications exemption - This exemption applies to cookies used solely to facilitate communication over a network.
 It does not apply to cookies that help with this kind of transmission.

-Strictly necessary exemption - This exception is applicable to websites or apps that have been unquestionably requested by the user.
-The DPC advises businesses to avoid applying a broad interpretation to this exclusion.
+Strictly necessary exemption - This exception applies to websites or apps that are unquestionably requested by the user.
+The DPC advises businesses to avoid giving this exclusion a broad interpretation.